chuva-inc/Metareciclagem/sites/rede.metareciclagem.org/modules/contrib/imce/README.txt

 - Your application wants to gain total control over IMCE.
 Then you should consider applying advanced integration.

-The initial step of advanced integration is the same as onload-integration above.
+The initial step of advanced integration is the same as imceload-integration above.

 We open IMCE and set its imceOnLoad function:

-imcePopup = window.open('/?q=imce', '', 'width=760,height=560,resizable=1');
-imcePopup['imceOnLoad'] = initiateMyApp;//initiateMyApp(win) will run when imce loads
+window.open('/?q=imce&app=myApp|imceload@initiateMyApp', '', 'width=760,height=560,resizable=1'); //initiateMyApp(win) will run when imce loads

 Now we define our initiator function in which we do the necessary manipulations to IMCE interface: